fquirin/docker-containers/README.md

 The lifecycle of a Docker image/container: `pull -> run -> stop -> remove -> delete`

 Good to know:
-- A stopped container keeps its state (internal programs are closed though).
+- A stopped container keeps its state and can be started again (internal programs are closed though).
-- To reset a container it needs to be removed.
+- To fully reset a container it needs to be stopped and removed.
 - The state of a running or stopped container can be made permanent via a commit.
 - Commits create additional layers that can increase the container size significantly.